jinitsuga/shopping-cart/README.md

 Form validation: Long gone are the days of validating an input field through a simple HTML property.
 After doing some research, I ended up creating an component and making a list of input objects separately, to then map over this list and make an Input component out of each object.
 This gave me a lot of agency over the things I want from each input, and it's scalable, in the sense that it didn't matter if I had 3 input fields or 45.

 Patterns and regEx: During the form validation research, I came across the pattern property, and how much control of an input you can have when coupled with the proper regEx.
 I didn't dive too deep into regEx's (they seem like a headache), but they seemed easy enough to google and modify to my specific needs.

+Checking property values and styling accordingly in CSS: through some research I also learned that it is possible to check the property of an element and style according to the value of this property in CSS.
+The example in this project are the error messages in the checkout form - if the input is valid, the span element containing the error message will remain hidden, but if invalid, the error shows and is colored red.

 ---